David-Barnes-Data-Imaginations/Persona-Forge-Psychology/README.md

 - ### TODO Note: I've spent 3 days frantically trying to get GPT-OSS to work via Ollama, Triton, vLLM and even by changing operating systems.
 - After a quick google I found that it needs a further 4-bit quantization to run the 20B model on 14GB unified RAM, or the GPT-120b requires 66GB unified RAM
 - I should be able to fit 2 x GPT-oss 120gb on my main PC with those numbers so am working on a quantization.
-- Ironically this means changing all the code back to Ollama again since that unifies memory really well for Q_4_KM (I may switch to Q_4_XL later)
+- This means using Hugging Face Transformers, which is probably better overall anyway Q_4_KM (I may switch to Q_4_XL later)
 - The sensible thing would have been to _google first_ but thats no fun (plus they hadn't worked that out yet)
 - Note: Whilst single-node KV cache is a given on windows with things like LMStudio, on Linux its not so simple.
 The other option would be Tensor RT, NV-link (waaaay outside my budget) and lots of pain.
 - Note: If you're running into the same problems, visit [unsloth](https://docs.unsloth.ai/basics/gpt-oss-how-to-run-and-fine-tune) to set up quant, fine-tuning or just to use the model with **70%** less RAM.
 6. Rebuild 3rd PC & Distributed network on Ubuntu as its in pieces on my floor currently.
 7. Test various different quants of GPT-oss.
 8. Adjust the agents docker requirements so they aren't just a mirror of mine (ALWAYS check this before anything beyond early dev).